ihmccreery/sjfnw/docs/tests/writing-tests.md

-We'll use the example of login form submission and go through how to start writing tests for it.
+If you're new to test-writing in general, this is a walkthrough of what a test-writing process could look like.
+I use the example of login form submission and go through how to start writing tests for it.
 This is for functional/integration tests.

 ### Brainstorm